connext/monorepo/packages/deployments/subgraph/README.md

 ### Deploying Subgraph

-Before deploying a subgraph, update the `.json` files for the supported chains in the `config/` directory for the `TransactionManager.sol` you want to connect the subgraph to.
+Before deploying a subgraph, update the `.json` files for the supported chains in the `config/` directory for the `Connext.sol` you want to connect the subgraph to.
 You should update the:

-- `address` to be the deployed `TransactionManager.sol` address
+- `address` to be the deployed `Connext.sol` address
 - `startBlock` to match the block the deploy transaction was mined

 You can find the correct values in the `packages/contracts/deployments` directory for each supported chain.